ajaym007/Pinterest-Pioneers_074/README.md

 1. Setting Up:
     The code imports libraries to control a web browser and work with data.
-    It stores your LinkedIn username and password (Warning: This is not secure.
-Consider using environment variables or secure storage).
+    It stores your LinkedIn username and password.
     It sets up a tool to control the Chrome web browser.

 2. Logging In: